Lifeguard Training and Certification in Bronx County

 • Controlling External Bleeding

-• Applying Slings, Binders, and Splints
+• Applying Slings, Binders, Anatomic, and Soft Splints

-Skill Scenarios
+Final Skill Scenarios

 • Active Drowning Victim